Grid-Atlas/grid-reducer/README.md

 grid reduce -f Master.dss
 ```

-## Example Programmetic Usage
+## Example Python Usage

 You can also reduce the feeder model through python scripts.

 Here is a minimal example to reduce OpenDSS feeder model using Python Script.